patrickbreen/ACGChallenge2/README.md

 ### Build the Infrastructure locally in development

- - build the pipeline `cdk synthesize InfraStack`
+ - build the pipeline `cdk synthesize PipelineDeployingInfraStackInfraStack`
- - build the other infrastructure `cdk synthesize PipelineDeployingInfraStack`
+ - build the other infrastructure `cdk synthesize InfraStack`

 ### Deploy